jadecobra/python_tdd_exercises/source/how_to/pass_values.rst

 ----

-this chapter shows how to pass values from tests to programs using `Formatted string literals <https://docs.python.org/3/reference/lexical_analysis.html#formatted-string-literals>`_ to place values inside a string
+This is how to pass values from tests to programs using `Formatted string literals <https://docs.python.org/3/reference/lexical_analysis.html#formatted-string-literals>`_ to place values inside a string

 .. _test_text_messages: